Snowflake-Labs/sfguide-unlock-insights-from-unstructured-data-with-snowflake-cortex-ai/README.md

 Duration: 5

-Lets create a Streamlit application for interactive image analysis:
+Let's create a Streamlit application for interactive image analysis:

 ### Setting Up the Streamlit App